 3)) Sell Your Stuff

 Having a garage sale to earn cash to pay for these large expenses can help.
-You don’t have to set up a sale in your yard; you can use sites like eBay, Craigslist, Facebook and the many others to sell your items to earn the cash to pay for your necessary home repairs.
+You don’t have to set up a sale in your yard; you can use sites like eBay, Craigslist, Facebook, and many others to sell your items to earn the cash to pay for your necessary home repairs.
 Remember the old saying, “One Man’s Trash Is Another Man’s Treasure.”

 TIP: The money that you make from selling your miscellaneous items should be deposited into your savings account.
 As a matter of fact, you may want to consider opening a savings account specifically for your home repairs.